Wichelstowe: Governance

 East Wichel is part of Central Swindon South civil parish, and the first tier of local government is South Swindon Parish Council.
 Middle and West Wichel are part of Wroughton civil parish, and the first tier of local government is Wroughton Parish Council.

 The local authority is Swindon Borough Council, a unitary authority.
-Wichelstowe forms part of the council's South Locality, alongside Old Town, Wroughton, Chiseldon and Lawn, and Ridgeway wards.
+Wichelstowe forms part of the council's Wroughton and Wichelstowe ward.